merklejerk/llm-audiobooks/README.md

 ## 🐛 &nbsp; Issues

 OpenAI's Text-To-Speech APIs seem to occasionally glitch out and repeat itself or introduce long silences in the produced output.
 Not sure if there's a more reliable way to use them or if we're better off just switching to a less convincing but more reliable TTS like Google's.
+For the moment, we apply an ffmpeg filter to trim out silences in the concatenated output.